altruios/namshubettulpa/public/namshubettuple/interludes.md

-~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside.~ "I'm going to let you think for a bit - get to noisy or roudy - you go back to this, understand" ~Uri did, and he considered for a moment.~
+~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside.~ "I'm going to let you think for a bit - get too noisy or roudy - you go back to this, understand" ~Uri did, and he considered for a moment.~
 'who are you?'
 "Ozmind, your friend."